 The actual speed of your aging will depend on the specific dietary decisions you make as a vegan.

-If you eat a lot of refined sugar and flour, if you don’t eat many vegetables, and if you eat a poor ratio of omega-3 to omega-6 fats, you’ll experience more inflammation, which will lead to quicker aging.
+If you eat a lot of refined sugar and flour, not many vegetables, and a poor ratio of omega-3 to omega-6 fats, you’ll have more inflammation, which will cause quicker aging.
 And that’s true if you’re vegan or not.
-(That’s why you should supplement with omega-3s—here’s a post on what I personally take.)
+(That’s why you should supplement with omega-3s.
+Here’s a post on what I personally take.)

 Now that you know the basic answer, let’s dive into some of the details and the science that backs it up!